There are more varieties of cold hardy palm trees than you may think. There are kinds that can withstand below freezing temperatures and snow.

 Not nearly as many that can withstand longer periods of colder temperatures.

-find the list of palms that will plus just how cold it can get for
+Here’s where you’ll find the list of palms that will plus just how cold it can get for each one.

 These cold hardy palm trees will survive in temps from 25-28°F.

 If it's going to be a bit colder than that you can protect them by covering-especially the the crown or heart where the new growth develops.